zhaohanxiong/OxfordCVM/src/ml_lifecycle/mlflow/README.md

 - transition from stored -> staging -> production -> archieve, click on models/versions then see the drop-down menu

-- ml lifecycle workflow can be managed using conditional statements based on accuracy filters to declare the version and stage of model for deployment
+- ml lifecycle workflow logic can be managed using conditional statements based on accuracy filters to declare the version and stage of model for deployment
 ```